 When holds take effect

-Transcript holds placed by OAR will begin after the 10th day of your 1st semester at UIC.
+Transcript holds placed by the Office of Admissions will begin after the 10th day of your 1st semester at UIC.
 Registration for your 2nd term of study (and every subsequent term) will be blocked until the required credentials have been submitted.

 Immunization holds will begin during your 1st term at UIC

 Students who have been recommended for admission, but cannot attend for valid reasons, may request to defer their admission.
 An admitted application can only be deferred once.
 Admission can be deferred for up to 1 academic year.
 (Applicants for the Fall term may defer to the following Spring, Summer, or Fall terms, but no further.)
-Admission to the term is contingent upon departmental admissions practices for that term.
 Students do not need to submit a new application, fee, or set of academic credentials in order for a deferral to be granted.

 Only students who have been officially admitted by the department and university are eligible to defer admission.
-Denied applications and those cancelled due to missing academic credentials cannot be deferred.
+Denied, canceled, or incomplete applications are not deferred.

-If your deferral is approved by OAR, you will receive a letter of admission for the new term.
+If your deferral is approved by the Office of Admissions, you will receive a letter of admission for the new term.

 Whom to contact for help